 Police are preparing a file for prosecutors to consider whether to charge a man arrested on suspicion of murdering a guest at Michael Barrymore's home in 2001.

-Stuart Lubbock, 31, died in hospital after being found unconscious in the TV presenter's pool in Roydon, Essex.
+Stuart Lubbock, 31, died after being found unconscious in the TV presenter's pool in Roydon, Essex.

 A man, in his 50s, was released under investigation in March.